daandouwe/char-lm/README.md

   * Smoothing (add-k and interpolation)
   * Perplexity
   * Text production
-  * Text classification
+  * Text classification with perplexity

 The code in this repository is based on the homework assignment [Character-based Language Models](http://computational-linguistics-class.org/assignment5.html) and [The unreasonable effectiveness of Character-level Language Models](https://nbviewer.jupyter.org/gist/yoavg/d76121dfde2618422139).

 The classification task and data is taken from [Character-based Language Models](http://computational-linguistics-class.org/assignment5.html), and the data to produce text samples is taken from [The Unreasonable Effectiveness of Recurrent Neural Networks](https://karpathy.github.io/2015/05/21/rnn-effectiveness/).

 # Setup
-To get the required data for this code, run
+To get the required data for this code, run:
 ```bash
 cd data
 ./get-data.sh
 ```
-from the project directory.

 # Usage
 To run a demo, type:
 ```bash
 ./main.py
 ```
-To additionally perform grid-search for the best parameters, type:
+To additionally perform grid-search for smoothing parameters, run:
 ```bash
 ./main.py --grid-search
 ```